 Miriam Goodman is the coordinator of trafficking programs at the Center for Court Innovation.
 Miriam is involved in many trafficking projects including: the creation of the Human Trafficking Intervention Courts in NY State; providing training to judges, lawyers and clinicians on trauma and working with trafficking survivors; and working with family court in this issue.
 Miriam’s focus is in trauma work and she has trained extensively in evidence-based practices for working with trauma survivors.
 Miriam previously worked as a therapist at Safe Horizon’s Counseling Center, where she provided trauma-focused therapy for crime victims.
 She received her B.A. in Sociology from Dickinson College and her M.S.W. from the Silver School of Social Work at New York University.

 Director of Operations, Brownsville Community Justice Center

-Viviana Gordon is the coordinator of operations for the Brownsville Community Justice Center and has been with the Center for Court Innovation since 2008.
-Currently in the planning stage, the Brownsville Community Justice Center will be modeled after the Red Hook Community Justice Center, where Ms. Gordon previously worked for more than 4 years.
-Most recently, Ms. Gordon directed the New York Juvenile Justice Corps, an AmeriCorps national service program which places fifty-eight Corps members throughout Center for Court Innovation projects, at John Jay College of Criminal Justice and the Office of Children an Family Services (OCFS).
-Previously, Ms. Gordon worked as a case manager with criminal court defendants and as the interim family court coordinator in the Red Hook Community Justice Center’s clinical department.
-Prior to joining the Center, Ms. Gordon worked as a detention alternatives advocate at the Juvenile Rights Project in Portland, Oregon and as a social services intern the Defender Association of Philadelphia.
-Ms. Gordon received her B.A. from Whitman College in Washington State in 2008.
+Viviana Gordon is the director of operations for the Brownsville Community Justice Center and has been with the Center for Court Innovation since 2008.
+Currently in the planning stage, the Brownsville Community Justice Center will be modeled after the Red Hook Community Justice Center, where Ms. Gordon previously worked as a criminal court case manager, family court coordinator, and coordinator of the New York Juvenile Justice Corps.
+Prior to joining the Center, Ms. Gordon worked at the Juvenile Rights Project in Portland, Oregon and the Defender Association of Philadelphia.
+Ms. Gordon received her B.A. from Whitman College in Washington State.

 Deputy Director, Youth Justice Programs